What to Know When Selecting a Chatbot Vendor

 Here’s where things get tricky: On one hand, automation is becoming a key asset in industries such as ecommerce.
-On the other, lots of existing chatbot solutions are falling short of helping companies keep customers feeling valued, loyal, and inclined to spend.
+On the other hand, lots of existing chatbot solutions are falling short of helping companies keep customers feeling valued, loyal, and inclined to spend.
 In the era of NOW CX, it’s more important than ever to invest in solutions that engage customers and generate revenue.

-A History of Underwhelming Chatbots
+A History of Underwhelming Chatbot Companies

 The main reason why chatbot vendors have a poor reputation is that they consistently overpromise and under-deliver to their customers.
 They routinely tout sky-high take and deflection rates and then leave their customer with little progress to show and room to grow their investment.

 The problems generally arise when an organization over-indexes on automation at the expense of issue resolution.
 It’s easy to be lured in by the promise of speed and around-the-clock customer support, then blinded by the cost savings.
 So much so that you might lose sight of the long-term implications for the quality of your customer experience, the level of customer effort, the effects on customer loyalty, and the impact on revenue.

 When the way you employ bots amounts to little more than one more way to deflect volume away from your customer service representatives, automation becomes just one more cause of customer neglect.

 There are a lot of options out there when it comes to chatbot automation.
 We’ve grouped them into three distinct categories:

 1- Out of the box: These are chatbot vendors who claim to be largely self-serve and “out of the box.”
 This solution is one of the more affordable automation options, but, potentially, comes with the most risk.